mwiesen/bio/mwiesen-bio.md

-Matthias Wiesen is a Solutions Engineer at GitHub with more than fifteen years in software development, pre-sales, training and IT consultancy.
+Matthias Wiesen is an Enterprise Support Engineer at GitHub with more than fifteen years of experience in software development, solutions engineering, IT consultancy and enterprise support.